Failure to thrive: Treatment

-Low resourced settings
+Low-resourced settings

 Community-based management of malnutrition (CMAM) has been shown to be effective in many low resourced regions in the past two decades.
 This method includes providing children with ready-to-use therapeutic food (RUTF) and then following up with their health at home or at local health centers.
 RUTF is readily-consumed, shelf-stable food that provides all the nutrients required for recovery.
 It comes in different formulations, is generally a soft, semisolid paste, and can be sourced locally, commercially, or from agencies like UNICEF.
 In terms of efficacy, clinical experience and systemic reviews have shown higher recovery rates using CMAM than previous methods, such as milk-based formulas.
 While this is an efficient outpatient method to address FTT, children with underlying pathologies would require further inpatient workup.

 RUTF should be treated as prescribed medication to the child experience FTT, and thus should not be shared with others in the family.
 The recommended feeding protocol is 5-6 servings a day for about 6–8 months, at which time many children will fully recover.
-Children should have a follow up every week or two looking at weight and upper arm circumference.
-Follow ups can be decreased if there is progress without complications, but if the child is not improving, then further evaluation for underlying issues is recommended.
+Children should have a follow-up every week or two looking at weight and upper arm circumference.
+Follow-ups can be decreased if there is progress without complications, but if the child is not improving, then further evaluation for underlying issues is recommended.
 After treatment has ended, the child's caretakers should be counseled on how to continue feeding them and looking for signs of relapse.

 Prevention is an effective strategy to address failure to thrive in resource limited regions.
 Recognition of at-risk populations is an important first step in approaching prevention.
 Infections such as HIV, tuberculosis and conditions causing diarrhea can be causative factors in failure to thrive.
 As such, addressing these conditions can greatly improve outcomes.
 Targeted supplementation strategies such as ready-to-eat foods or legume supplementation are valuable tools for preempting failure to thrive.

 Prognosis

 Children with failure to thrive are at an increased risk for long-term growth, cognitive, and behavioral complications.
 Studies have shown that children with failure to thrive during infancy were shorter and lower weight at school-age than their peers.
 Failure to thrive may also result in children not achieving their growth potential, as estimated by mid-parental height.
-Longitudinal studies have also demonstrated lower IQs (3–5 points) and poorer arithmetic performance in children with a history failure to thrive, compared to peers receiving adequate nutrition as infants and toddlers.
+Longitudinal studies have also demonstrated slightly lower IQs (3–5 points) and poorer arithmetic performance in children with a history of failure to thrive, compared to peers receiving adequate nutrition as infants and toddlers.
 Early intervention and restoration of adequate nutrition has been shown to reduce the likelihood of long-term sequelae, however, studies have shown that failure to thrive may cause persistent behavioral problems, despite appropriate treatment.